Milton Rubenfeld: Flying for Israel

-On the ground the military situation was critical, and in the air the Egyptian air force was king of the skies....
-It could do literally anything it wanted.
-Its Dakotas and Spitfires bombed Tel Aviv and only encountered sporadic anti-aircraft fire.

-Of course there was no time to consider trifles, such as the fact that [the Avia S-199's] had never taken off, or even been tested in flight, their parts had not been checked, no one knew whether their systems functioned or if their machine-guns fired.
-No one was sure that their bombs would drop—or that their wings wouldn't.
-These questions had to be shoved aside....
-We swung out to sea ... and swooped towards the Egyptian column.
-The sight took my breath away....
-[Not much] stood between it and Tel Aviv....
-I must confess I had a profound sense of fulfilling a great mission.

 In February 1948, the Haganah set up an agency in the United States headed by Hyman Shechtman (later, Shamir) assisted by Al Schwimmer, to recruit U.S. combat air veterans, both aircrew and ground crew, for the Haganah's "Air Service".
 Knowing of Rubenfeld's combat experience, Shamir approached him in early 1948 and asked him if he wanted to fly for the new state of Israel.
 Rubenfeld — "a small, swarthy former USAF pilot, so cocky he seemed to swagger even while sitting down"—agreed.

 In early 1948, Rubenfeld flew transport planes on a few missions to and from Israel, until early May, when he reported to České Budějovice, in Czechoslovakia, where he and the other pilots began training on the Avia S-199, a Czech airplane roughly based on the German Messerschmitt Bf 109.
 After evaluating the results of that training, it became clear to the Israeli instructors that only those pilots with previous combat pilot experience—Rubenfeld, Modi Alon, Ezer Weizman, Lou Lenart, and Eddie Cohen—were capable of handling the S-199, at least initially.
 (Rubenfeld and Lenart were the two U.S. citizens in this group.)
 These five pilots finished the course in Czechoslovakia and, on May 20, 1948, reported to their base in Ekron Air Base (now Tel Nof Airbase) in Israel.
 As of May 14, 1948—Israel's independence day—these five pilots, along with four S-199s, constituted the entire Israeli Air Force.